andreailic/andreailic/README.md

 ### Hi there 👋
-📚 Faculty of technical sciences, University of Novi Sad

-🧑‍🎓 IT student
+🧑‍🎓 Graduated engineer of information technologies at the Faculty of Technical Sciences of the University of Novi Sad 📚 Master's student of information systems studies at the Faculty of Organizational Sciences of the University of Belgrade

 <!--
 **andreailic/andreailic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.